North America Induction Motor Market Size and Share

 By Type

-Single-phase Induction Motors
+Single-Phase Induction Motors

-Three-phase Induction Motors
+Three-Phase Induction Motors

 By Power Rating

-less than or equal to 7.5 kW
+Less than equal to 7.5 kW

 7.6 - 37 kW